KevinCouillard/Omni-Notes-Python/README.rst

 Current State
 ================

--Basic front end implementation of toolbar and sidebar<br/>
+-Basic front end implementation of toolbar and sidebar<br\>
 -Basic front and backend implementation for the text/checklist note types\
 -Basic UI design from limitations in style options